 Ban.
-My Lord, I will not.
+My lord, I will not.

 Macb.
-We hear, our bloody cousins are bestow'd In England, and in Ireland; not confessing

-Their cruel parricide, filling their hearers

-With strange invention.
-But of that to-morrow, When, therewithal, we shall have cause of State, Craving us jointly.
-Hie you to horse: adieu, Till you return at night.
+We hear, our bloody cousins are bestow'd In England, and in Ireland; not confessing Their cruel parricide, filling their hearers With strange invention: But of that to-morrow; When, therewithal, we shall have cause of state, Craving us jointly.
+Hie you to horse: Adieu, Till you return at night.
 Goes Fleance with you?

 Ban.
-Ay, my good Lord: our time does call upon 's.
+Ay, my good lord: our time does call upon us.